Alberta's Grizzly Bear Recovery Plan aims to limit the direct, human causes of grizzly bear mortality.

 To see the grizzly bear mortality rates for 2005 – 2014, see:

-Hunting moratorium.
-In 2006 a hunting moratorium was introduced.
+In 2006, a provincial grizzly bear hunting moratorium was introduced.
 Since that time, no grizzly bears have been hunted legally.

-Access management strategies.
-To minimize the potential for conflict between people and bears, motorized access into bear habitat is managed by a number of land use policies, including:
+To minimize the potential for conflict between people and bears, motorized access into bear habitat is managed by a number of land use policies: